microsoft/AI-For-Beginners/README.md

 Get started with the following resources:

-- [Student Hub page](https://docs.microsoft.com/learn/student-hub?WT.mc_id=academic-77998-cacaste) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
+- [Student Hub page](https://docs.microsoft.com/learn/student-hub?WT.mc_id=academic-77998-cacaste) On this page, you will find beginner resources, Student packs, and even ways to get a free cert voucher.
 This is one page you want to bookmark and check from time to time as we switch out content at least monthly.
 - [Microsoft Student Learn ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-77998-cacaste) Join a global community of student ambassadors, this could be your way into Microsoft.

 # Getting Started

 **Students**, there are a couple of ways to use the curriculum.
 First of all, you can just read the text and look through the code directly on GitHub.
-If you want to run the code in any of the notebook - [read our instructions](./etc/how-to-run.md), and find more advice on how to do it [in this blog post](https://soshnikov.com/education/how-to-execute-notebooks-from-github/).
+If you want to run the code in any of the notebooks - [read our instructions](./etc/how-to-run.md), and find more advice on how to do it [in this blog post](https://soshnikov.com/education/how-to-execute-notebooks-from-github/).

 > **Note**: [Instructions on how to run the code in this curriculum](./etc/how-to-run.md)